“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Don’t be a stranger to your vet.
 In the end, doctor knows best when it comes to your aging pal’s health.
 When Fluffy turns 7 or 8, request a baseline blood panel so that your vet can spot deviations later on.”

 The word “nurture” means to care for and cherish.
 If you’re like me, that’s exactly what you want for your senior pooch.
 And when you think about it in those terms then you feel better about nurturing an old dog by maintaining a good dog diet and exercise routine and using love and cuddles as the ways you spoil her.
-Follow these tips from Pet Sugar and you’re old dog is sure to exhibit more youthful behavior than most dogs her age.
+Follow these tips from Pet Sugar and your old dog is sure to exhibit more youthful behavior than most dogs her age.
 How do you nurture your old friend?
 Share your tips below.